tytydraco/yessleep/out/Ive_been_talking_to_the_boy_next_door_through_my_bedroom_window_for_a_while_His_latest_messages_are_freaking_me_out.md

 I was told to not get too excited, though.
 Apparently, Mrs Wilder was very protective over her children and home-schooled them.

 So, there was no chance of me making friends or even getting to know them.
-On our second day on Baker Street, mom told me over breakfast that Mrs Wilder had sent out a polite notice to the neighbourhood that her children were not to be disturbed or talked to.
+On our second day in our new home, mom told me over breakfast that Mrs Wilder had sent out a polite notice to the neighbourhood that her children were not to be disturbed or talked to.
 Which was crazy.
 I thought that was weird.
 But mom understood it—and to my annoyance, accepted the woman’s notice.
 I was warned not to talk to the Wilder children.

 And if I did, that was an automatic week grounding.
 Which meant no diner, no seeing friends after school, and my phone privileges taken away.
 According to her, she figured they were just a private family and wanted to accept that.
 She theorised the kids had been bullied at public school and had to be home-schooled.
 But I was sceptical.
 “All of them?”
 I’d asked her through a mouthful of cereal.